miikanissi/dotfiles/.config/nvim/README.md

 - Single-file
 - Documented
 - As minimal as possible for my needs - unused plugins and features are removed
-- Used for JavaScript, Python, Bash, HTML, XML, CSS, JSON, and Lua
+- Used for JavaScript, Python, Go, Bash, HTML, XML, CSS, JSON, and Lua
-- Used on my job as an Odoo developer
-- Used on writing documents (Markdown, LaTeX, reStructuredText)
+- Used for writing documents (Markdown, LaTeX, reStructuredText)

 ## Installation